 Having bad credit typically means you have a low credit score.
-There are various reasons for this, but for most people, it’s due to late or missed payments on other loans and credit cards.
+There are various reasons for this, but for some people, it’s due to late or missed payments on other loans and credit cards.
 And as this information stays on your credit report for around six years, even late payment from a few years ago could be affecting your credit score now.
 Other financial issues such as insolvency or bankruptcy are also reported on your credit file, as are County Court Judgements (CCJs), all of which can impact your score.

 Another cause of low credit scores is not having a credit history.
 As lenders use your credit file to determine how you manage your money, if you’ve not taken out much (or any) credit in the past, they can’t estimate the likelihood of you making repayments on time.
 Essentially, you often need to take out credit in order to borrow.
 This may sound like a Catch-22, but not all lenders require you to have much of a credit footprint before you borrow.